The Largest Digital Health Acquisitions Ever

-First are Initial Public Offerings (IPOs).
+The first is by going public in an Initial Public Offering (IPO).
 When a company goes public, it’s raising money from new investors.
 This not only offers liquidity to investors, founders, and employees, but going public also imposes transparency and a new set of governance rules.
 Read more in 50 Publicly Traded Digital Health Companies.

 But according to the National Venture Capital Association NVCA, IPOs of VC-backed companies are rare.
 The more common way to exit is via mergers and acquisitions (M&As), which have made up 92% of annual venture-backed exits from 2004 to 2021.

-VCs have poured $76B into digital health in the five years spanning 2018-2022.
-But will they see a substantial return on this investment?
-As the digital health space continues to grow and evolve, that's the multi-billion-dollar question on everyone's mind.
+VCs have poured $116.9 billion into digital health in the decade spanning 2014-2024.
+But if they ever see a return on this investment is still a giant question mark.
+It's the multi-billion-dollar question on everyone's mind.

 In this article, I’ll share a few of the most impressive acquisitions in digital health.